-Can my friends and family visit me during the Coronavirus lockdown?
+Can my friends and family visit me during the latest phase of the coronavirus lockdown?

-As an elderly person can I go outside during the Coronavirus lockdown?
+As an elderly person can I go outside during this phase of the coronavirus lockdown?

-During lockdown, as an elderly person, can I still go to the supermarket?
+During this phase of lockdown, as an elderly person, can I still go to the supermarket?

-I receive care at home, is it safe for my carers to visit me in my home during the Coronavirus outbreak?
+I receive care at home, is it still safe for my carers to visit me in my home during the recent phase of the coronavirus outbreak?

 If you are receiving care at home, it is still safe for your carer(s) to enter your home to provide essential care.
-While this is a worrying time and we are being advised to limit social interactions, you should still be receiving any essential care you require.
 All care workers will be following very strict guidelines on hygiene to reduce the risk of infection during your visits.

 I am self isolating, is it possible to get care support to help me with shopping?

 Being self isolated comes with lots of difficulties and worries, including how to get your shopping or collect your pension etc. There are care at home providers located throughout the UK that will be able to help support you with this.
 Enter your postcode here to search and compare care providers in your local area who will be able to help.